gupta1dinesh/Jungle-animal-sound/README.md

 Additionally, logging was introduced in order to ease the daignosis of encountered problem during the run of the program.

-This algorithm composed based on SOLID principle and appropriate design pattern.
+This algorithm is composed, and based on SOLID principle with proper application of design patterns.
 It successfully prints the animal sound with its irrespective alphabets-cases.
 It can be easily extended if you want to add other animals sound.